alemorvan/documentation/docs/guides/custom-linux-kernel.md

     sudo  dnf -y install dwarves
     ```

-That’s it for the prerequisite packages needed for actual Kernel building!
+That’s it for the prerequisite packages needed for the actual Kernel building!

 ## Downloading and unpacking the Linux Kernel